 How do the windows/doors open?
 For access, I’d start with something that moves the way the glass does.
 Think verticals on sliders, shades or blinds on double-hung windows.
 But your best decision is whatever meets your goals and expectations, aesthetics and budget included.

-Sliders made up the back wall of this Sleepy Hollow house.
+Sliders made up the back wall of this Sleepy Hollow house at left.
+Not the best photo, but you’ll get the idea.
 They opened onto a fabulous deck, facing due west.
 Stunning views of the Palisades, and great for parties, but yikes even with a retractable awning they were blinded and baked by the sun that’d pour in late afternoons to sunset.